World leaders who skipped past UN meetings get their moment

 “Most of the leaders are going to see this as a purely domestic exercise,” said Philip Alston, a law professor at New York University.
 “That is always the case to some extent, but given there is no opportunity for photo ops, for meetings with other presidents and so on, the only real value is getting speech out there which restates certain positions for domestic consumption.”

-In a short speech Monday to commemorate the U.N.’s 75th year, Maduro came out guns blazing, charging that the world is facing a critical choice between a multipolar world and one dominated by imperialism.
+In a short speech Monday to commemorate the U.N.’s 75th year, Maduro came out swinging, charging that the world is facing a critical choice between a multipolar world and one dominated by imperialism.

 “A world of diversity, peace and cooperation versus a world of hegemony,” he said, speaking before a giant portrait of liberation hero Simón Bolivar.